 - Watch your favorite show on a video streaming service on your tablet while waiting in the doctor’s office.

-- Most Bluetooth streamers can connect to multiple devices at once so you can switch between listening to the TV and taking a call with little effort.
+- Connect to multiple devices at once so you can switch between listening to the TV and taking a call with little effort.

 There are some cons to consider when determining whether Bluetooth hearing aids are right for you.

 - Bluetooth uses more battery juice than traditional hearing aid functions.
 Hearing aid batteries are relatively cheap so this may still be worth your while, and you can get rechargeable hearing aids, which should last all day even when using Bluetooth.
 Just be sure to charge them every night.

 - Your Bluetooth hearing aids may require a small streamer pendant, which can be worn around your neck or in your pocket.
 It may not work without it.

 - You may need to be near the device to use Bluetooth.
 For example, if you walk to another room while using Bluetooth to listen to music on your desktop computer, the Bluetooth may stop working after a certain number of yards.
 This might seem like a pain, but you couldn’t have done this with regular headphones either.
 The solution would be to store and play music from your smartphone, which you can carry in a pocket if you want to listen to music while walking around.